yuriy-chumak/ol/README.md

   * **No** `set!` in Ol.
     - explanation: Ol is a purely functional language.
     - note: Use `define` instead.
-    - note: Limited support of `set-car!`, `set-cdr!`, and `set-ref!` functions is provided.
+    - note: Limited support of `set-car!`, `set-cdr!`, and `set-ref!` functions are provided.
-    - note: Dynamic variables is available via `(scheme dynamic-bindings)` library.
+    - note: Dynamic variables are available via `(scheme dynamic-bindings)` library.
 With some speed impact, sure.

 * 4.1.7.
 Inclusion
   * **No** `include` and `include-ci` in Ol.